LiamK/HearPlanet-PythonAPI/README.md

 * The depth modifiers change the amount of information that is returned.
 That's primarily for performance enhancement, when accessing the API over a slow network.
-For example, make an initial search using the poi.json endpoint at depth 'poi' to get a list of POI's and their Articles.
+For example, make a shallow initial search using the poi.json endpoint at depth 'poi' to get a list of POI's and their Articles.
 Then the full Article can be selected by the user, and a second request made for just that Article using fetch().